oscargdd/draft-dbb-netmod-enhanced-acl/draft-dbb-netmod-acl.md

         path "../../../../defined-sets/port-sets/port-set/name";
       }
       description
-        "Reference to a port set to match the source port.";
+        "A reference to a port set to match the source port.";
     }
     leaf destination-tcp-port-set {
       type leafref {
         path "../../../../defined-sets/port-sets/port-set/name";
       }
       description
-        "Reference to a port set to match the destination port.";
+        "A reference to a port set to match the destination port.";
     }
   }